Jira MCP server

 "What's our current sprint status?"

-This will provide a comprehensive progress report with metrics and visual indicators.
+This will generate a comprehensive progress report with metrics and visual indicators.

 "Show me the team workload for john.doe, jane.smith, mike.wilson"